-If the WSDL is imported from a JADE direct Web service provider, the end point will reflect this.
+If the WSDL is imported from a Jade-to-Jade web service provider, the end point will reflect this.

-You do not need to set or change anything in the consumer; JADE will automatically communicate using the direct Web service instead of the IIS or Apache Web server.
+You do not need to set or change anything in the consumer; Jade will automatically communicate using the Jade-to-Jade web service instead of the IIS or Apache web server.